Rezzo64/pokemon-showdown/sim/TEAMS.md

 - If `POKEBALL`, `HIDDENPOWERTYPE`, `GIGANTAMAX` and `DYNAMAXLEVEL` are all blank, the commas will be left off.

+- Sandbox species strings are stored after `DYNAMAXLEVEL` as part of the Pet Mods custom server (Rezzo)

 Converting between formats
 --------------------------